RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/interfaceWidgets.rst

 Each widget is designed for specific purposes and your program will be more user friendly if you use each widget according to its intended purpose.
-The following charts list the ``tkinter`` widgets and their intended usage.
-Some widgets are designed for user input, others are designed to organize and control the display of other widgets, and some widgets are designed strictly for presenting information on the screen.
+The following 3 charts list the ``tkinter`` widgets and their intended usage.
+Some widgets are designed for user input, others are designed to organize and control the display of widgets, and some widgets are designed strictly for presenting information on the screen.
 Therefore, the charts below are separated into three groups.